ArdourTech/Experiment-habitat/README.md

   -n | --name         <TEXT>  [habitat]
   Name for the Container

+  --network           <TEXT>  []
+  Network to connect the Container to.
+This value is only used during Container creation

   --with-x11-display
-  Adds an Environment variable to bind the X11 Display to the host on container creation
+  Adds an Environment variable to bind the X11 Display to the host during Container creation

   --with-docker
-  Binds the Host Docker Socket to the running container; allowing access to the Host's Docker Engine
+  Binds the Host Docker Socket to the running Container; allowing access to the Host's Docker Engine
 ```

 ### Stop